Spectra Background Remover - Subtract common spectroscopic background functions

 GenerateBackground(backstruct, datawave, backwave, [from, to])

 Populate the BackRemoveStruct structure with the desired parameters and provide both the original data (datawave) and a wave which the background will be written to (backwave).
 Both datawave and backwave need to have the same size and scaling.
-The 'from' and 'to' optional parameters are for setting the start and end positions of the background calculation in the wave's x scaling.
-If these parameters are omitted then the first and last points of the input data are used.
+The 'from' and 'to' parameters optionally set the start and end positions of the background calculation using the wave's x scaling (the first and last points of the input data are used if omitted).
 Here is an example:

 STRUCT BackRemoveStruct s // the structure contains all relevant parameters